 Notification + transparency are better but still not enough!
 Being notified about and learning everything that’s going on in the halls of government will be of little benefit unless citizens have a means to develop and provide meaningful input for the decision making and governance in their communities and unless public officials are required to give their full attention to evaluate that input and act upon it.
 To assure this, at the heart of the Open Government Amendment is a pro-active public participation process based upon a process used successfully during the mid-1990's for regional transportation planning in southwestern Pennsylvania – it’s been revised and expanded in the Amendment for use across the entire municipal level.

 The basic model: transparency + notification + proactive public participation.
 Combining greater access to information with personal notification and direct citizen oversight of the governing process, the proposed Open Government Amendment should be able to serve as a model for other municipalities.
 It is also potentially adaptable for higher levels of government too.

-Finally, there must be an independent means to enforce official accountability.
-By establishing an independent Open Government Office -- with oversight of the various open government requirements, with an ability to investigate citizen complaints and initiate its own inquries, with the potential to refer matters onto the appropriate higher level agencies, and with the means to provide the support required for proactive citizen involvement -- Pittsburgh stands the best chance of achieving a truly open government which meets the needs of the community and not just those of a politically connected elite.
+Finally, there must be an independent means to oversee, administer, and enforce official accountability.
+By establishing an independent Open Government Office -- with oversight of the various open government requirements; with an ability to investigate citizen complaints and initiate its own inquries; with the potential to refer matters onto the appropriate higher level agencies; and with the means to provide the support required for proactive citizen involvement -- Pittsburgh stands its best chance of achieving a truly open government that meets the needs of the community and not just those of a politically connected elite.